TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-custom-formats-anime.md

 !!! note
     We're going to make use of the below custom formats.
 See [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"} for how to import them.

+### Default Scoring

 {! include-markdown "../../includes/cf/sonarr-anime.md" !}
 <!-- --8<-- "includes/cf/sonarr-anime.md" -->

 The scoring that has been set is the recommended scoring, however some of the CFs are optional depending on what you prefer.
 `Anime Dual Audio`, `Uncensored` and `10bit` can be given postive scores if you want to prefer content with these attributes.

-`Anime Raws` and `Dubs Only` are optional negative scores, if you prefer these attributes you can give them a positive score.
+`Anime Raws` and `Dubs Only` are negatively scored, however if you prefer these attributes you can give them a positive score.

 Once the custom formats have been imported you can set the scores as above.
 To do this go to `Settings` => `Profiles` and select the `Remux-1080p - Anime` profile that was setup before.